First Stream Courses

 - Political Participation

-TS 4 responsible: Prof. Jernej Pikalo (University of Ljubljana)
+TS 4 responsible: Prof. Wolfgang Benedek (University of Graz)

 - Globalisation of Human Rights and Human Rights in Globalisation